SSS/GNU system - Manual & Documentation

 What lies here?

-An operating system (OS) configured in Scheme
+An operating system (OS) configured in Lisp (Guile Scheme)

-• GNU Guix system configurations
+• GNU Guix system configuration

 • Foot terminal emulator